 - Support layer – 4 inches of medium-firm polyurethane foam for base support

-- Comfort layer - 3.25 inches of medium-soft plush polyurethane foam for compression support and pressure point relief
+- Transition layer – 3.25 inches of medium-soft plush polyurethane foam for compression support and pressure point relief

 - Knit cover – a soft mattress cover made of a knit fabric (29% Viscose, 67% Polyester, 4% Lycra).
 The cover is designed for comfort and breathability but also has fire retardant properties